SpaceCowboy100/cs100HW4/README.md

 make: *** [all] Error 1
 ```
 This occurred because we have this statement in our `Makefile` `g++ src/hello.cpp -o bin/hello`.
-We want to store our executable hello in a directory `bin` which does not exist.
+We want to store our executable `hello` in a directory `bin` which does not exist.
 To avoid this error, make sure in your targets there is an if-then statement checking for a `bin` directory and making the directory if necessary.
-However if there is already a `bin` directory, there would be no errors, and the executable would be created.
+However when we call `$ make` and there is already a `bin` directory, there would be no errors and the executable would be created even if the if-then statement was commented out.
 It is never safe to assume that everyone knows that the `bin` directory should be included, which is why we place the if-then statement in all targets.

 We have our `Makefile` up and running!